MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 >
 > Currently, object detection trained models continue to be encrypted using Microsoft-managed keys.
 The training data of those models is stored in Dataverse, using customer managed keys (CMK) if enabled.

 Applying an encryption key is a gesture performed by Power Platform admins, and is invisible to users.
-Users can create, save, use, and include in solutions AI Builder models in exactly the same way as if the data was encrypted by Microsoft-managed keys.
+Users can create, save, use, and include in solutions AI Builder models in exactly the same way as if Microsoft-managed keys encrypted the data.

 Learn more about the customer-managed key and get step-by-step instructions to enable customer-managed keys in [Manage your customer-managed encryption key](/power-platform/admin/customer-managed-key).
 This enables you to use the single enterprise policy created on the environment to secure AI Builder models.